 Gradually, the following of Earthseed grew, and Lauren created a plan to bring up the other adults of Acorn from their various locations to live with supporters.
 In that way, the community grew and became distributed, gathering attention from academics and influential people.
 Earthseed became successful with lots of donations and increasing influence in a distributed network.

-Lauren and Marcos met several times in Seattle but she never learnt any information about Larkin.
+Lauren and Marcos met several times in Seattle, but she never learned any information about Larkin.